 - Record your own blood pressure in the weeks (or months) leading up to your appointment, we can then average these out.
 Please click for a Home_blood_pressure_diary you may wish to use.
 If you do decide to record your own blood pressure, please measure your blood pressure by:

 - Record two consecutive seated measurements, at least 1 minute apart

 - Record blood pressure twice daily, ideally in the morning and again in the evening

 - Record for at least 4 days and preferably for a week

 (This advice is taken for the British Hypertension Society).

 Please note that if we require a copy of your medical notes (this is if you have any underlying medical conditions) please contact your surgery to request your summary care record or click the request form to request in writing.

 Patient Access To Medical Records

-In accordance with the Data Protection Act 1998 patients are entitled to request to see their medical records.
+In accordance with the The UK General Data Protection Regulation (UK GDPR) patients are entitled to request to see their medical records.
 The records can be viewed on the computer in the presence of a clinician or a copy can be printed and collected from the practice.
 The request must be made in writing with a signature to the Director and will be dealt with within 21 days.
 A doctor may refuse the right to release the medical records of a patient in certain circumstances.
 A fee will be charged for a copy of electronic medical records and also a fee charged for copies of paper records.